Carlos-n21/vi-runners-2.0/README.md

 Running Benefits: Short list of overall physical and mental health benefits of running.
 <img src="readme-files/readme-photos/Benefits.png">

-2. About
-Links to the "About us" part on the home page.

 3. Gallery
 Images: A collection of images showcasing our group activities, from runs to social gatherings.
 <img src="readme-files/readme-photos/gallery.png">